-- We use the Jensen-Shannon (JS) divergence to compare distributions (image i with all other images) - For each image i we obtain a vector whose elements are the distances between the distributions extracted from image i and image j (j in 1...N).
+- We use the Jensen-Shannon (JS) divergence to compare distributions (image "i" with all other images) - For each image "i" we obtain a feature vector {di1, di2, ... diN} (N = number of images) whose elements are the distances between the distributions extracted from image "i" and image "j" (j in 1...N). - We apply a nonlinear dimensionality reduction algorithm (IsoMap) to obtain only 2 features for each image.